Xorcode/xorcode.com/source/_posts/2012-09-12-google-beats-bing-on-programming-questions.md

 tags: [google,bing,seo]
 ---

-If you have been keeping up with the search engines of late you probably know that Bing has challenged Googe to a [Side-by-Side Search Off]({{ 'http://www.bingiton.com/' | bitly }}).
+If you have been keeping up with the search engines of late you probably know that Bing has challenged Google to a [Side-by-Side Search Off]({{ 'http://www.bingiton.com/' | bitly }}).
 We took the challenge and decided to search for programming related questions.

 <!--more-->